MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

 The following examples show how to use the Exchange Online PowerShell V2 module with app-only authentication:

+> [!IMPORTANT]
+> In the **Connect-ExchangeOnline** commands, be sure to use an `.onmicrosoft.com` domain in the _Organization_ parameter value.
+Otherwise, you might encounter cryptic permission issues when you run commands in the app context.

 - Connect using a local certificate:

   ```powershell